 Johnstown Man Charged With Distributing Crack Cocaine

-JOHNSTOWN, Pa. - Acting United States Attorney Robert S. Cessar announced today, May 12, 2010, that Raleigh J. McGill, of Johnstown, Pennsylvania, has been indicted by a federal grand jury in Johnstown on charges of distribution of cocaine base, commonly known as "crack."
+JOHNSTOWN, Pa. - A resident of Johnstown, Pa., has been indicted by a federal grand jury in Johnstown on a charge of distribution of cocaine base, in the form commonly known as "crack", United States Attorney David J. Hickton announced today.

-The three-count indictment named McGill, age 26, as the sole defendant.
+The one-count indictment named John D. Malden, 39, as the sole defendant.

-According to the indictment presented to the court, on August 6, 2009, November 4, 2009, and January 20, 2010, McGill distributed less than 5 grams of cocaine base, commonly known as "crack."
+According to the indictment presented to the court, on April 25, 2013, Malden distributed less than 28 grams of cocaine base.

-The Federal Bureau of Investigation, Laurel Highlands Resident Agency, the Cambria County Drug Task Force, and the Johnstown Police Department conducted the investigation leading to the indictment in this case.
+The Federal Bureau of Investigation and the Cambria County Drug Task Force conducted the investigation leading to the indictment in this case.